Feryna Wazheir: Career

 Feryna started her career in lead roles in music videos by A. R. Rahman and Hariharan.
 Soon after, in 2010, she made her Bollywood debut in Sadiyaan.
 The late Yash Chopra, once said that she is "beauty, innocence and vulnerability personified".

 Feryna then acted in Ketan Mehta's Rang Rasiya, which won the Audience Award at London Indian Film Festival in 2011 before it was released in 2014.
 In the film, which is based on 19th century Indian painter, Raja Ravi Varma's life, Feryna plays a journalist and the third woman in his life.
 Following her festival accolade, Feryna was appointed official Brand Ambassador for the London Indian Film Festival (LIFF) 2012.
 She reprised her role as the face of LIFF in 2013.

 In 2012, Feryna also did a short British film Khaana directed by LIFF's creative director Cary Sawhney.
 The film explores the boundaries between home and the outside world and Feryna plays a young orthodox Muslim woman who loves the British dish of fish and chips.
-The film, which has toured the festival circuit in the US, won the "Future Filmmaker Award 2012" at the Palm Springs Short Film Festival 2012 and "Best Short Film" at the New York film festival 2013.
+The film, which has toured the festival circuit in the US, won the "Future Filmmaker Award 2012" at the Palm Springs Short Film Festival 2012 and "Best Short Film" at the New York City film festival 2013.

 In 2016 Feryna appeared in film Airlift as Tasneem alongside Akshay Kumar and Nimrat Kaur, set in Kuwait 1990 when Saddam Hussein invaded Kuwait.
 She also acted in a short British film titled as A Secret Heart by director Cary Shawney.
 In this film, she is seen in the role of a British Jewish girl from World War 2.
 The story is inspired by the British film A Matter of Life & Death, by Powell and Pressburger.